xiaoshan1994/xiaoshan1994.github.io/content/english/post/research_0719.md

 A global multi-regional input−output database (EXIOBASE) with a focus on environmentally relevant activities, allowing insights into the production-related impacts and consumption footprints[^fo].

 ## Introduction
 ### 1.1.
-Developments in Multi-Regional Input-Output Analysis (MRIO) ***Harmonization***
+Developments in Multi-Regional Input-Output Analysis (MRIO) Harmonization

-* Compared to other databases, EXIOBASE has a clear environmental and resource focus with high levels of detail in primary production.
+Compared to other databases, EXIOBASE has a clear environmental and resource focus with high levels of detail in primary production.

 Harmonizing and detailing supply and use tables (SUT):
-* Gathering SUT from the relevant statistical offices.
+* ***Gathering SUT from the relevant statistical offices***.
 In the specific case of EXIOBASE, data is gathered from the EU27 via Eurostat, and other SUT and IO tables from 16 other countries.
 Together, these cover 90% of the global gross domestic product (GDP).
 (See supporting information for further details.)
 * Harmonizing SUT to allow for consistency in pricing layers (treatment of margins and taxes), and for the consistent treatment of purchases by residents whilst abroad.
 * Detailing SUT to give a consistent classification or, at a minimum, a link between classified imports and exports of different countries.
 This is either done through basic assumptions or, in the case of EXIOBASE, by using auxiliary data from FAO and European AgroSAM for agriculture, the International Energy Agency (IEA) database for energy carriers[^ca] and electricity, various resource databases for resources, etc.

 Harmonizing and estimating environmental and social extensions:
 The objective of EXIOBASE is to integrate a larger amount of data from environmental accounts,